nielsen-oss/fasttext-serving/README.md

   * Newer versions of the model are not loaded.

-    Check that the model extension is .ftx or .bin and the path where the file has been uploaded is right.
+    Check that the model has the extension .ftz or .bin and the path where the file has been uploaded.
     Also review your [config file](sample/config.yaml) to check that the model is listed in the *models* section

   * Predictions are too slow.